Connecting to your server

 - Click Add Key

 When creating a new server, select this key during setup.
-It will be automatically installed on the server so you can connect immediately after it boots.
+It will be automatically installed on the server.
+Local terminal SSH also requires a reachable public IP, VPN, or other private-network path to that server.

 Troubleshooting connection issues